 The outbreak was lethal: Four people died from eating Jack in the Box or coming in contact with someone who did.
 It was a nightmare for the company, which blamed its supplier and slaughterhouse.
 Inconsistencies with government oversight of the fast food industry may have contributed to the outbreak, as state and federal laws differed on cooking temperature for meat.
 Some good came of the tragedy, as new regulations were put in place, to preventing it from happening again

-#87 on The Best Logos in the Worldsee more on Jack in the Box
+#23 on The Top Fast Food Brandssee more on Jack in the Box

 Kentucky Fried Chicken, more commonly called KFC after rebranding efforts, was once accused of shifting away from its original name because it doesn't use chicken mean, but rather "genetically manipulated organisms."
 Snopes shut this rumor down fast, but the fried chicken brand wasn't off the hook.